vineethpawar/TheGameZone/README.md

 ## TGZ - The Game Zone

-This is a mini game list I made using React JS and JavaScript using CRA.
+This is a mini game list I made using React JS and JavaScript. \
 This project is hosted at url: https://the-game-zone.netlify.app/ using Netlify.

 This project has 3 games as of now.\